bicycle-codes/envelope/README.md

 **⚠️ possible attack vector** -- what if there is an adversarial user of the app?
 Could keep it by invitation only.

+## metaphors
+If we stick with comparisons to common physical activities, this is pretty much exactly equivalent to the postal service.
+The envelope shows the recipient, and it needs a stamp (the signature here), but it hides the sender's ID.

 ## keystore
 The envelopes and encrypted messages pair with a [keystore](https://github.com/fission-codes/keystore-idb) instance on your device.